michaelsnook/spa-starter/README.md

 Comes with my own personal faves:

-- Tanstack Router with file-based routing approach
+- Tanstack Router with file-based routing
 - Tanstack Query to wrap and cache data fetches and mutations
 - TailwindCSS for styles
 - Prettier and VS Code config
+- Husky and a pre-commit hook